strawlab/flo-hardware/byo/readme.md

 Other 3d-printing models were done in Autodesk Inventor.

-The 3d models of parts are also provided in STEP and STL formats; gcode files are sliced for Prusa i3 MK3 3d printer with 0.4mm nozzle.
+The 3d models of parts are also provided in STEP and STL formats

 # System description